enolte/ss/README.md

 ## Fixed-size subset iteration

 This enumerates every subset of $X$ of some chosen size $K$, $0 \le K \le N = \vert{X\vert}$.
 There are $\binom{N}{K}$ many such subsets. $N > 0$ is arbitrary, subject to storage constraints.

+Iterating the full power set in not necessary.
+Both the older impl and the new one iterate  _directly_ from a set of size K to a next set of size K.

 Iteration is over every integer < $2^N$ with exactly $K$ many one bits in its binary representation, in numerically increasing order.
 With the LSB == rightmost bit, the resulting bit sequences are also